microsoft/Purview-ADB-Lineage-Solution-Accelerator/LIMITATIONS.md

 The solution currently does not provide column level mapping within the Microsoft Purview lineage tab.

+### Hive Metastore / Delta Table Names

+The solution currently does not support emitting the Hive Metastore / Delta table SQL names.
+For example, if you have a Delta table name `default.events` and it's physical location is `abfss://container@storage/path`, the solution will report `abfss://container@storage/path`.

+OpenLineage is considering adding this feature with [OpenLineage#435](https://github.com/OpenLineage/OpenLineage/issues/435).

 ### Spark Streaming

 The solution does not currently support Spark Streaming.
 OpenLineage will emit events on Spark Streaming events, however, OpenLineage does not currently support retrieving the input and output data sources.